ashhass/NLP_Transformer/README.md

 # Transformer_Implementation

-Practice implementing transformer architecture from scratch.
+Implementing decoder part of the transformer architecture for next character prediction from scratch

-Two versions:
-  1. Using textual data
-  2. Using visual data